3 Phase Power Formula, P =√3* V * I * pf, While 1 Phase Power Formula, P = V * I * pf,

 - is the voltage in volts (V).

-dC power formula example
+dC power Calculation example

 Let’s walk through an example of calculating DC (direct current) power using the formula: